De Tomaso Pantera: Group 5

 The Group 5 Pantera race cars were converted by private racing teams from Group 4 and Group 3 cars and competed in Group 5 class racing from 1976 to 1981.
 The Group 5 cars only had wider body panels and no significant design, mechanical and chassis modifications.

 However, two cars were extensively modified to compete in the IMSA GTX and Group 5 class respectively.
 The first car having chassis number #001 was constructed from a new chassis by Italian racing team Sala and Marveti.
 The second car, having chassis number #1603 was a Group 4 car campaigned by Hugh Kleinpeter in the US and then underwent modification.
 Afterwards, the former was converted to Group C class specifications in 1983 and the latter was converted to IMSA GTP class specifications respectively.
 Both cars were uncompetitive in their categories.

 Ares Design Project1

-Coachbuilder Italian car manufacturer Ares Design manufactured the Project1.
-It is a modern reinterpretation of the Pantera based on the Lamborghini Huracán chassis.
+Italian car manufacturer Ares Design introduced the Project1 in 2019 as a modern reinterpretation of the Pantera, based on the Lamborghini Huracán chassis.